MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 ### Member access

-Members can access Fraud Protection by visiting [https://dfp.microsoft.com/](https://dfp.microsoft.com/) and signing in with a Microsoft account.
+Members can access Fraud Protection by visiting [https://dfp.microsoft.com/](https://dfp.microsoft.com/) and using a Microsoft account to sign in.

 ### Guest user access

-Guest users can access Fraud Protection after accepting an email invitation and signing up (or signing in).
+Guest users can access Fraud Protection after they accept an email invitation and sign up (or sign in).

 To accept an invitation to Fraud Protection, follow these steps.

-1. Check your email inbox for an email with the subject line "___ invited you to access applications within their organization".
+1. Check your email inbox for an email that has the subject line "\<Name\> invited you to access applications within their organization."
 1. Select **Accept invitation**.
-1. If an existing Microsoft or related account exists with your email address, you will be prompted to sign in with that account.
+1. If an existing Microsoft account or related account uses your email address, you're prompted to use that account to sign in.
 Otherwise, follow the setup process to sign up for a new account.
-Once fully signed in, you should have access to Fraud Protection.
+After you're fully signed in, you should have access to Fraud Protection.
-1. Go back to the invitation email and write down or bookmark the exact link after the text "If you accept this invitation, you will be sent to ...".
+1. Return to the invitation email, and write down or bookmark the exact link that appears after the text "If you accept this invitation, you will be sent to...."
 This link will be in the format `https://dfp.microsoft.com/.../...`.
-Each time you access Fraud Protection you will need to use this specific link.
+Each time that you access Fraud Protection, you must use this exact link.

 ## Additional resources